Travel Guide: Things to do in Rockport + Gloucester, Massachusetts

 During my visit to Gloucester I stayed at the Cape Ann Marina Resort.
 It was a pretty last minute trip so there actually wasn’t a large amount of accommodation options left.

 The hotel had a restaurant on site, an indoor pool and a shared balcony overlooking part of the marina and the Gloucester drawbridge in the distance.
-The rooms were very dated, but clean and the convenience of the restaurant and bar was a definite plus.
+The rooms were very dated and basic, but clean and the convenience of the restaurant + bar was a definite plus.
 There was also a mini fridge and microwave in the room.

 If I were to go back to Cape Ann, I would love to stay at the Beauport Hotel.
 It’s a 4 star beachfront property with a rooftop pool!
 Sadly, it was all booked up on this occasion.

-Where to Eat and Drink: Best Restaurants and Bars in Cape Ann
+Where to Eat + Drink: Restaurants and Bars in Gloucester + Rockport

 - Lobster Pool – A unique self serving fish house with a view of Ipswich Bay.